702Padmin/Flyertap-Distributor/GettingStarted.md

 # Completion
 Upon completion of this milestone, we will review the work and provide feedback before proceeding to the next milestone.
-Which will be about the creation of the Mobile App.
+Which will be about the creation of the Admin Side Web App